state-adapt/state-adapt/apps/docs2/includes/spaghetti-eslint.md

 > **Experimental:** The rule and its configuration may change as we learn from real-world use.

 `@state-adapt/eslint-plugin-spaghetti` helps minimize spaghetti code.
-It analyzes imperative commands and warns when they reach too far across functions, scopes, files, or folders.
+It analyzes imperative commands and reports an error when they reach too far across functions, scopes, files, or folders.

 Install the plugin and its peer dependencies: